 Living life as an expat suits me.
-I enjoy meeting people from all over the world and feeling independent, and not dependent on living in one place, one country or even one government.
+I enjoy meeting people from all over the world and feeling independent, and not dependent on living in one place, one country, or even one government.

 With the interconnectedness of the world, I really like the fact our kids are growing up experiencing living in different countries and cultures.
-It’s proving a real boost to them learning and understanding Mandarin too!
+It’s proving a real boost to the learning and understanding Mandarin too!

-As the modern world becomes increasingly globalised, international travel is a way of life and getting as easy as getting on a train.
+As the modern world becomes increasingly globalized, international travel is a way of life and getting as easy as getting on a train.
 Living in different environments encourages us as a family to adapt to different cultures and ways of life, an amazing skillset for our kids to learn.

 My family and I are in no rush to go back to the UK – it’s a great place to visit but our home now is Malaysia.